StackStorm/st2docs/docs/source/install/puppet.rst

 Installing and Configuring Packs
 --------------------------------

-StackStorm packs can be installed and configured directly from Puppet.
-This can be done via the ``::st2::pack`` and ``st2::pack::config`` defined types.
+|st2| packs can be installed and configured directly from Puppet.
+This can
+be done via the ``::st2::pack`` and ``st2::pack::config`` defined types.

 Installation/Configuration via Manifest: